Please help us make the Emmett Till Memorial Project better. After you read this story, TAKE A SHORT SURVEY and let us

-The unwritten laws of the Jim Crow south were enforced through through the lynch mob and vigilante violence.
+The unwritten laws of the Jim Crow South were enforced through lynch mobs and vigilante violence.
 In this case, Carolyn’s husband Roy, his half-brother J. W. Milam, and an array of accomplices kidnapped Till, tortured him, shot him, attached his body to a cotton-gin fan with a length of barbed wire, and dropped his body in a river.

 While the brutal murder may have galvanized the movement, the grocery store has been allowed to fall into ruin.
 After the acquittal, the black sharecroppers that once kept Bryant’s Grocery in business refused their patronage, and the store was put up for sale less than a month after the trial.
 For the next three decades, the building was maintained as a country grocery by different owners—first as Wolfe’s and then as Young’s Grocery and Market.

 Since the early 1980s, the site of Bryant’s Grocery & Meat Market has been owned by the Tribble family.
 Ray Tribble was a juror in the 1955 Till trial, and his children now own the site.
 In 2011, the Tribble family led the charge to renovate the adjacent gas station, Ben Roy’s Service Station.
 Although Ben Roy’s has no civil rights history, the family was able to leverage its proximity to Bryant’s Grocery to obtain money set aside for civil rights restoration.
 Unfortunately, the restored Ben Roy’s makes no mention of Till, the civil rights movement, or Bryant’s Grocery.